Woe's Hollow: Plot

 As the four set up their tents, Irving asks Helly where she really was the night of the overtime contingency, but Helly evades his questioning.
 Milchick gathers the group around the campfire to read another chapter from the appendix, which recounts Dieter's otherworldly death, and Kier subsequently encountering the temper Woe at the waterfall.
 Helly laughs at the story's implication that Dieter "became the forest" because he masturbated, offending Milchick.
 After Milchick and Huang leave, Irving again presses Helly about her outie in front of the team, but she retorts that Irving is merely bitter at never being able to see Burt again; Irving storms off.

 Mark and Helly have sex in her tent; afterwards, Helly admits to Mark that she was ashamed of who her outie is.
-Mark briefly hallucinates Gemma's face flashing over Helly's.
+Mark briefly hallucinates Gemma's (Dichen Lachman) face flashing over Helly's.
 Meanwhile, after accidentally extinguishing his torch, Irving falls asleep in the woods and has a frightening dream of finding an MDR cubicle in the forest, where he encounters Burt and the personification of Woe described in the appendix; he sees the numbers on his MDR terminal contort into patterns made of letters spelling out "Eagan".

 The next morning, Irving finds Helly by herself at Woe's Hollow, confronting her with his suspicion that she is a mole.
 To prove this, he yells for Milchick and begins drowning Helly in the water.
 As Milchick and the others arrive, Irving declares that Helly's outie is an Eagan and has been undercover the entire time since the team's return to MDR.
 Helena finally relents and orders Milchick to revert her to her innie, calling him by his first name Seth and confirming Irving's suspicions.
 Milchick radios the request for the "Glasgow block" to be removed, restoring Helena to Helly, who wakes up disoriented.
 As Dylan apologises to Irving for not believing him earlier, Milchick informs Irving he is to be terminated for the attempted murder of a colleague.
 He then orders Irving to walk into the forest, and shortly afterward calls for Irving's deactivation, which ends Irving's innie life.